Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 "You Sky-Think too!
 Just, about guns and tactics and fighting."

 "Mm.
-Think Yan sky-thinks even more than both of us, these days...saw him a hand of days ago.
+Think Yan sky-thinks even more than both of us, these days... saw him a hand of days ago.
 Said his head was feeling full."

 Vemik nodded, and added a very thin little line in black to highlight the petal’s sharp edges.
 "Still wants to beat us to calculus, too!"